 Before you start shopping for a new or used car loan, you may consider pulling a free credit report from the three credit reporting agencies.
 You are entitled to receive one free credit report per year from each of these three bureaus.
-Your credit rating will be used to determine the interest rate you qualify for, and it is a direct reflection of the information being reported on your credit report.
-However, not all of the information on a credit report is being reported accurately.
-By reviewing your credit rating from each of the three bureaus today, you can ensure that all information on the reports is accurate.
+Lenders will use your credit rating to determine your interest rate.
+However, not all of the information on a credit report may be accurate.
+By reviewing your credit rating today, you can ensure that all information on the report is accurate.
 If you find any false or incorrect information, you can take measures to correct that information before applying for your new loan.
 This step can help to ensure you qualify for the best auto loan interest rate possible.

 Shop For Interest Rates

 Car loan interest rates can vary from lender to lender.
-Take time to shop around today in order to find the best interest rate.
+Take time to shop around to find the best interest rate possible.
 Shopping online for auto loan rates is a fast, convenient way to identify which lenders will provide you with the best rate possible.

 Extend Your Loan Term